jonstones/st1s.uk/_posts/2019-04-14-Slam-Door-Trains.md

 On this particular day, we are still moving at quite a pace as we begin passing the platform.

-Due to the fact that the platform is a universal grey tarmac, and wide, the actual speed is deceptive.
+Due to the fact that the platform is a universal grey tarmac, and wide, our actual speed is deceptive.
 The gentleman in front, and charged with opening the door for us all, was clearly in a rush.
 I was second in line.

 No sooner had the train started passing the platform, the man opened the window, reached out, unlocked the door, and opened it half way.. he paused for a couple of seconds to judge 'his environment'... all safe.. and he stepped off the train...
 <!--more-->